elixir-lang/elixir/README.md

       end
     end

 All built-in data types (like integers, tuples, lists, etc) are already bound to a given module at runtime and cannot be changed.
-However, Elixir provides a data structure called **blank slate** that is not bound by default and therefore can be bound to any module:
+However, Elixir provides a data structure called **blank slate** that is more flexible and can be bound to any module:

     module Car
       def engine